COMMLAW 2502 - Legal Aspects of International Business II

 The full timetable of all activities for this course can be accessed from Course Planner.

-3. Reflect on the different approaches by different legal systems and attain an appreciation of how these different legal systems regulate international business transactions.
+3. to be introduced to different legal systems and rules and attain an appreciation of how they apply to regulate international business transactions.

-5. Conduct and analyse legal research and develop practice in the written and oral expression of legal issues affecting international business.
+5. to provide students with the opportunity to practise their skills of written and oral expression of legal issues affecting business.

 University Graduate Attributes